ashwinvis/phd-thesis/chapter_01_0_exp_desc.md

 ![Schematic of the global MOC conveyor belt](./imgs/thermohaline-nasa.jpg){#fig:thermohaline-global width=80%}

-The meridional overturning circulation (MOC) or the thermohaline circulation refers to the ocean currents resulting from the melting of ice near the polar region and upwelling elsewhere as shown in @fig:thermohaline-global.
+The meridional overturning circulation (MOC) is a global circuit of ocean currents spanning all ocean basins in depth and breadth.
 This circulation is responsible for the bulk of heat transport from the equator to the poles across the globe.
 Without this global conveyor belt, shown in
 @fig:thermohaline-global, the temperatures at latitudes away from the equator would be considerably lesser [@bryden_slowing_2005].
 It is also responsible for replenishing the surface water with nutrients and critical to the sustenance of